 - Are the employee handbook and related personnel policies complete and up to date?

 - Do all financial statements comply with generally accepted accounting principles and fairly and accurately reflect the financial condition of the business?

 Understanding the business is only part of the process.
 We also help clients to make certain that the contract of sale will, insofar as possible, obligate sellers to deliver the business in the condition that purchasers expect.
 Helping buyers to negotiate contracts that will protect their interests is a key step in the process.

 At Chipman Mazzucco Emerson LLC, we understand the complexities of purchasing or selling a business.
 With decades of combined experience, our attorneys can help ensure you have a solid agreement that is enforceable.
 As a firm that strives to stay on the cutting edge of business law, we will examine your situation from all angles to ensure the final agreement is in your best interests and can guide clients through the challenging, yet rewarding, process of buying a business.

-Schedule A Consultation To Discuss Your Business Transaction
+Confer With An Attorney To Discuss Your Business Transaction

 Call one of our lawyers in Danbury to find out how we can help at 203-744-1929 or complete an online contact form.